Do you find your skin is sensitive?

-Cetearyl Alcohol: A fatty alcohol, it is a mixture of cetyl and stearyl alcohols.
-It is used as an emollient, emulsifier, thickener, and carrying agent for other ingredients; it is derived naturally or synthetically.
+Cetearyl Alcohol: A fatty alcohol mixture of cetyl and stearyl alcohols.
+It is used as an emollient, emulsifier, thickener, and carrying agent for other ingredients.

-Oleyl alcohol: This comes from oleic acid and is fattier and greasier than other alcohols.
-This ingredient is often used for dry skin emulsions or super fatted soaps.
+Oleyl alcohol comes from oleic acid and is fattier and greasier than other alcohols.
+This ingredient is ideal for dry skin emulsions or super fatted soaps.

-Esters replace natural fatty esters within your skin; helping to smooth the texture and acting as a protecting agent.
+Found in personal care products, they replenish fatty esters that deplete with age.
+They help to smooth the texture and act as a protecting agent.
 They are modified fatty substances often used as emollients and conditioning agents.

 A tip to spot fatty esters in your skincare products: see if they have the suffix ‘ate’ at the end of it.

-Isopropyl Myristate: A synthetic oil, used in skincare as an emollient and thickener.
-It is unique because it reduces the greasy skin feel caused by a high oil content in your formulas.
-This is a known comedogenic, and you won’t find it in our products.
+Isopropyl Myristate: A unique synthetic emollient and thickener because it reduces the greasy skin feel caused by a high oil content in your formulas.
+It is a known comedogenic, and you won’t find it in our products.